YanKlInnomme/FoundryVTT-k4lt-fr/README.md

  * The 'KULT: Divinity Lost (4th Edition)' system (k4lt)
  * The Babele module (essential for translation)
  * Lib-wrapper module (required for Babele)
+ * The k4lt-assets module (containing the necessary resources)

+## Version 6.0.0
+ * Creation of the 'k4lt-assets' module and global restructuring to split the 'k4lt-en' module for easier maintenance.
+ * Minor corrections

 ## Version 5.7.2
  * main.yaml file updated